vertilia/conformix/README.md

 ./conformix /etc/nginx/sites-available/*.conf
 ```

-Configuration files must contain `@test` and `@test-result` directives in comments around normal configuration directives,
+Configuration files must contain `@test` directives followed by zero or more `@test-result` directives in comments around
-which represent the curl commands to execute and specific patterns to look for inside the curl responses.
+normal configuration instructions.
+These directives represent the curl commands to execute and specific patterns to look for
+inside the curl responses.
+This way `@test-result` directives only work with the response of the previous `@test` directive.

 ## Test directives format
 ```